MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-function.md

 ### Combine with other conditions

 You can also combine the not() function with other conditions.
-The following query returns all records where the EventType is not "Flood" and the property damage is greater than $1,000,000.
+The following query returns all records where the EventType is not a flood and the property damage is greater than $1,000,000.

 :::moniker range="azure-data-explorer"
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS%2FKdS1LzSsp5uWqUSjPSC1KVcjLL9EAi4VUFqQq2NoqKLnl5OenKGkqJOalKLgk5iampwYU5RekFpVUKtgpGBqAAQBYZhVQSwAAAA%3D%3D" target="_blank">Run the query</a>